Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

 => 0x5d53469f20Fef4f8EAB52B88044EDE69C77A6A68a60728609Fc4a65Ff531E7D0
 ```

 This Actor does nothing.
 It contains no useful information.
 It has no exported functions, and therefore can never do anything.
 This is useless, but reassuring!
-Security is all about the confidence of knowing what harmful things *can't* be be done.
+Security is all about the confidence of knowing what harmful things *can't* be done.

 Although not useful, this empty Actor still exists on the Convex Network.
 You can confirm it is an Actor, and inspect its balance for example: